-The 20th meeting of our group took place on 22th of May.
+Next meeting of our group will be held on 22nd of May.
+Join us!

 On 24th of April 2017 we had 19th meeting of our group.